Department of Theatre Arts & Dance

 - Program notes you have written for a show, if available.

-A brief interview with faculty follows the formal audition/portfolio presentation for all applicants
+A brief interview with faculty may follow the formal audition/portfolio presentation for incoming students

 The Person Scholarship opportunity is intended primarily to support promising students pursuing degrees in performance and theatre design.
 However, at the discretion of the Faculty, a Person Scholarship application from a gifted student in other areas of study within the theatre may be accepted.
 If accepted, in lieu of an audition applicants will be required to present an appropriate portfolio of scholarship, or otherwise demonstrate exceptional aptitude within the applicant’s chosen discipline, as determined by the Faculty.
 Normally, this type of scholarship opportunity is reserved for continuing students, and is not intended for incoming freshmen and transfer students.

 The Department will acknowledge receipt of applications by phone.
-At that, time applicants will be given an audition time, directions to the campus and audition location.
+At that, time incoming students who are applying will be given an audition time, directions to the campus and audition location.